Knowledge base

 Once the order is completed, access your kSuite and add your domain name to it.

-You can then create your email addresses and even import the content of your old addresses by following this guide.
+You can then create your email addresses and even import the content of your old addresses: refer to this other guide.

-Step 2: Once the addresses are configured and your old content imported, you will be able to link your external domain name to your Infomaniak Mail Service to start receiving emails at Infomaniak.
-You will need to follow the chapter "Link the external domain to your Mail Service" of this guide.
+Once the addresses are configured and your old content imported, link your external domain name to your Infomaniak Mail Service to start receiving emails at Infomaniak.
+Refer to the chapter "Link the external domain to your Mail Service" of this other guide.

 You will find here the MX / SPF to add in the DNS zone of your domain name: